 Select a topic, or simply scroll down the page.

 AHEC Scholars is an interprofessional program geared towards health profession students.
-The AHEC Scholars Program (ASP) is a longitudinal program, and students will be exposed to interdisciplinary didactic and community-based clinical training in rural and/or underserved areas.
+AHEC Scholars is a longitudinal two-year program that exposes students to interdisciplinary didactic and community-based clinical or experiential training in rural and/or underserved area throughout Maryland.
+The program launched in July 2019.

 - Physician Assistant

-- 40 hours of community-based clinical training in rural and/or underserved.
+- 40 hours of community-based clinical or experiential training in rural and/or underserved; fulfilled by requirements of your discipline

 - Interprofessional Education